-19. The year 2019 marked the Commission's 175th anniversary.
-The Commission has a long history of excellence in providing independent, professional and quality audit services to help the Government and public sector organisations enhance public sector performance and accountability.
-We cherish the public's trust on our work.
-We will continue to uphold our values, maintain our independent role, provide quality audit services, maintain effective relation with our stakeholders, interact with our counterparts and develop the potential of our staff to achieve "excellence in public sector auditing".
+20. The Commission has a long history of excellence in providing independent, professional and quality audit services to help the Government and public sector organisations enhance public sector performance and accountability.
+Year 2020 not only marks the Commission's 176th anniversary but also a year with unprecedented challenges.
+Amid the epidemic situation, we need to keep our modus operandi under review with a view to adapting to the rapidly evolving external environment.
+In addition, it is of paramount importance to continue to uphold our values, maintain our independent role, provide quality audit services, maintain effective relation with our stakeholders, interact with our counterparts and develop the potential of our staff to achieve "excellence in public sector auditing".